 This section tells you about air brakes.
 If you want to drive a truck or bus with air brakes, or pull a trailer with air brakes, you need to read this section.
 If you want to pull a trailer with air brakes, you also need to read Section 6, Combination Vehicles.
-This section only applies if your vehicle requires a CDL.
+You will need the air brake restriction removed from your license if your vehicle needs a CDL and is air brake equipped.